 Whether you have one missing tooth or several due to tooth decay, gum disease or an injury, dental implants may be the solution you’ve been looking for.
 With a comfortable feel and natural look, here’s everything you need to know about artificial replacement teeth and why it may be right for you.

-Dental implants are made up of three separate components: the implant itself, which is a titanium metal screw inserted into the jawbone by a dental professional; the crown, which is usually made of ceramic or porcelain to act as the artificial tooth replacement; and the abutment, which is the connecting piece for the crown to be screwed into the implant.
+Dental implants are made up of three separate components: the implant itself, which is a titanium metal screw that’s inserted into the jawbone by a dental professional; the crown, which is usually made of ceramic or porcelain to act as the artificial tooth replacement; and the abutment, which is the connecting piece for the crown to be screwed into the implant.
 The implant is the anchor that holds the crown securely in the mouth for years to come.

 The Ideal Patient?

-Individuals who are in good overall health, with strong gums and decent bone density in their jaw are ideal candidates for dental implants.
+Individuals who are in good overall health, with strong gums and decent bone density in their jaw are ideal candidates for getting dental implants.
 If you have a shrunken jaw that never developed properly, then you can get a bone graft to build the bone density necessary for a successful dental implant procedure.

 Once everything has healed, your dental professional will call you back in to have the abutment inserted into the implant.
-The crown is then connected to the abutment, having been custom made to properly fit your mouth.
+The crown is then connected to the abutment, having been custom made to properly fit into your mouth.
 If you have multiple teeth in a row that need to be replaced, then a dental bridge is inserted along the area.
-This bridge allows for a more secure fit without having to drill individual holes for each replacement tooth.
+This bridge allows for a more secure fit into the implants without having to drill individual holes for each replacement tooth.

 Caring for Dental Implants